 Section 45.
 Duty of personal information processor.
-The personal information processor shall comply with the requirements of this Act and other applicable laws, in addition to obligations provided in the contract or other legal act with a personal information controller.
+The personal information processor shall comply with all the requirements of this Act and other applicable laws, in addition to obligations provided in the agreement with a personal information controller.
+These shall include the duty to put in place adequate safeguards for data privacy and security, to comply with standards for organizational, physical and technical security measures, and to uphold the rights of data subjects.